Stock Analysis on Net

 = × =

 The financial performance, as measured by economic profit, demonstrates a notable improvement over the observed period.
-Net operating profit after taxes (NOPAT) experienced fluctuations, while the cost of capital remained relatively stable.
-Invested capital consistently increased, and these factors combined to drive significant changes in economic profit.
+Net operating profit after taxes (NOPAT) experienced fluctuations before exhibiting substantial growth in later years.
+The cost of capital remained relatively stable, while invested capital consistently increased.
+These factors combined to drive significant changes in economic profit.

 Net Operating Profit After Taxes (NOPAT)